SeldonIO/seldon-core/doc/source/reference/concepts.md

 This work is ongoing and we welcome feedback

-## Workflow
+## Machine Learning Deployment / Inference Graph
-#### Conceptual overview of workflows
+#### Conceptual overview of machine learning deployments / inference graphs
-A workflow groups the components of a machine learning system into a logical pipeline.
-Sets of related components are grouped into graphs.
-The workflow contains the configuration of the components and the definitions of the inputs and outputs of the system, and of each component.
+A machine learning deployment (or inference graph) refers to a group of components in the Seldon ecosystem of a type associated with Seldon (Seldon Deployments).
+It represents a workflow, grouping the components of a machine learning system into a logical pipeline.
+The ML Deployment contains the configuration of the components and the definitions of the inputs and outputs of the system, and of each component.

-## Component
+## Component / Inference server
-#### Conceptual overview of components
+#### Conceptual overview of components / inference servers
-A component is one of:
+A component (or inference server) is one of:
 -   Model

 -   Router